megsaysrawr/CUED-gates-of-the-artic/README.md

 # CUED-gates-of-the-artic
-Olin CUED Gates of the Artic
+Olin CUED Gates of the Arctic